DeluxeKnives/mintbase-shopify-redemption-backend/README.md

 2. Run `npm start` to begin the server.

 ## Deployment & Use
 This repository depends on MongoDB, Mintbase GraphQL API, and the Shopify API.
-To get all of these systems working together properly, please follow the GitBook guide.
+To get all of these systems working together properly, please follow the [Wiki guide](https://github.com/DeluxeKnives/mintbase-shopify-redemption-backend/wiki).

 ## NFT Metadata Setup
 When generating your NFT, it should have the following metadata provided by Mintbase.
 The only required one is `shopify_productId`, which should be equal to the shopify productId that the NFT correlates to.
 This system currently does not support the discounting of specific product variants.